-Work based learning project(s) may be appropriate for some individuals where the nature of their work allows them to work on the design, development, or investigation of technology.
-Such projects should include study and research to supplement execution of the work task so that a detailed knowledge of the underlying engineering principles and theory relevant to the task is gained.
+Work based learning project(s) may be appropriate for some individuals particularly where they are working in design or a related field.
+Such projects should include study and research to supplement execution of the work task so that a detailed knowledge of the technology and the standards and practices associated with the task is gained.

 The academic learning outcomes that will come from the project should be set out in the plan.
-If in doubt about how to frame these, it may be worth looking at the outcomes expected from an MSc module covering a similar technology area.
+If in doubt about how to frame these, it may be worth looking at the outcomes expected from a Bachelors module covering a similar technology area.
 This will also give an idea of the depth of learning that would be expected from such a work based project.